Regions of Morocco: 1997 to 2015: Full unitary system

 The entirety of Oued Ed-Dahab-Lagouira (1), the vast majority of Laâyoune-Boujdour-Sakia El Hamra (2), and part of Guelmim-Es Semara (3) were situated within the disputed territory of Western Sahara.
 The sovereignty of Western Sahara is disputed between Morocco and the Polisario Front which claims the territory as the independent Sahrawi Arab Democratic Republic.
 Most of the region is administered by Morocco as its Southern Provinces.
 The Polisario Front, based in headquarters at Tindouf in south western Algeria, controls only those areas east of the Moroccan Wall.

 Regions before 1997

 Before 1997, Morocco was divided into seven regions: Central, Eastern, North-Central, Northwestern, South-Central, Southern, and Tansift.

+Dahir No. 1-59-351 of 1 Jumada II 1379 (December 2, 1959) regarding the territorial division of the Kingdom establishes an administrative organization structured around several levels of territorial collectivities, notably prefectures and communes.

+Over the decades, several territorial redistricting measures were implemented to reflect demographic and administrative changes.
+Provinces were gradually established alongside prefectures, helping to further structure the territorial organization.